 Hiding in Plain Sight: Familial Hypercholesterolemia (FH)

-Case Presentation:
+Case Presentations

-Patient A:
+Patient A: Homozygous FH (HoFH)

-Heart attack by age 9?
-Bypass by age 12?
-LDL-C 780 mg/dL!
-How on Earth does that happen?
-Having extremely high levels of LDL-C (> 400 mg/dL) since birth, that’s how.
-Familial hypercholesterolemia (FH) results from a genetic defect which impairs the ability of LDL receptors (LDLR) on liver cells from clearing ApoB containing atherogenic particles (LDL, VLDL, Lp(a)) from the blood.
+Having extremely high levels of LDL-C (> 400 mg/dL) since birth, that's how.
+Familial hypercholesterolemia (FH) results from a genetic defect which impairs the ability of LDL receptors (LDLR) on liver cells from clearing ApoB-containing atherogenic particles (LDL, VLDL, Lp(a)) from the blood.
 This results in severely elevated circulating levels of these particles in the bloodstream, which is manifested by extremely high levels of LDL-C in a lipid panel.

-Patient B:
+Patient B: Heterozygous FH (HeFH)

-A 42 year old woman presents to the lipid clinic with LDL-C ~ 250 mg/dL.
-She proclaims: “I’ve been told I have really high cholesterol since I was in highschool, when they did a health screening.
+A 42-year-old woman presents to the lipid clinic with LDL-C ~ 250 mg/dL.
+She proclaims: "I've been told I have really high cholesterol since I was in high school, when they did a health screening.
 They told me I needed to change my diet and lose weight.
-I’m a professional dancer and have been eating healthy ever since and nothing seems to change my cholesterol numbers”.
+I'm a professional dancer and have been eating healthy ever since and nothing seems to change my cholesterol numbers."

 She was referred for genetic testing (often helpful for insurance coverage of advanced lipid therapies) through Ambry Genetics, which confirmed Heterozygous Familial Hypercholesterolemia (HeFH).
 The news of this genetic condition was emotionally overwhelming for this particular patient, who unfortunately and needlessly, lived her adolescent and adult life feeling her "lack of dietary control and exercise intensity" were to blame for her cholesterol condition.